omegasenior/topbiketoursportugal/content/tours/santiago-de-compostela-biketour-more-than-a-pilgrimage-and-christian-site.md

         value: '4'
     price: 2456
 afterpricing: |-
   **Observations:**

   * Prices are based for 2 people sharing the same room;
   * Prices can suffer updates due high season, holidays or weekends
+  * Beverages are not included at lunch and dinner when included in the package

   **Extras**

   * Electric bicycles price: 175€
-  * Suplement for single room: 329 €
+  * Supplement for single room: 329 €
   * Solo traveler: 200 €
   * Extra nights: on request
 feature: